jeffrom/tunk/README.md

 # tunk

-tunk is an automation tool for tagging releases using a trunk-based development workflow. tunk is unlike some other [Semantic Versioning](https://semver.org/) release tools in that it is intended for trunk-based application release strategies where there is one main trunk branch, and all other branches tend to be short-lived.
+tunk is an automation tool for tagging releases using a trunk-based development workflow. tunk is somewhat unlike some other [Semantic Versioning](https://semver.org/) release tools in that it is purpose-built for [trunk-based release strategies](https://trunkbaseddevelopment.com) where there is one main trunk branch, and all other branches tend to be short-lived.

 There are several similar (and great) tools that serve a similar purpose, such as [semantic-release](https://github.com/semantic-release/semantic-release). semantic-release is intended for branch-based development, and has different release policies than tunk.
 With semantic-release, in order to publish a release candidate, you typically need an additional branch. tunk just creates another tag on the main branch.
 Another goal of tunk is to replace common glue code used in build scripts to read and edit semantic versions.